 Partnering with a managed service provider can save your business the expense of having to expand (or build) an IT department.
 The expense of recruiting and employing staff, finding space and buying new devices for them to work on, far outweighs the cost of a managed service plan.

 Additionally, a managed service plan, providing access to multi-layered IT resources will undoubtedly cost far less than the cost of employing a full-time member of staff.

 Working with existing IT departments

-If your business already has an IT department, an managed service provider can help them to deliver services that may be overwhelming your internal team.
+If your business already has an IT department, a managed service provider can help them to deliver services that may be overwhelming your internal team.
 Every department has a time or skill limit and bringing in outside experts can alleviate stress and even assist during sickness or holiday periods.

-LP Networks are also available to work on specific projects, leaving your team free to continue maintaining the day to day running of your network.
+A managed service provider can be used to work on specific projects, leaving your team free to continue maintaining the day to day running of your network.

 Streamline your IT team’s workload

-In-house IT teams are usually stretched beyond capacity, focused on multiple responsibilities, while pressing projects sit, waiting to be completed.
+In-house IT teams are often stretched beyond capacity, focused on multiple responsibilities, while pressing projects sit, waiting to be completed.
 LP Networks can offer the admin task support that can then free up your team to get their major projects finished.